 I created this salmon casserole recipe, and my fiancé and I both enjoyed more than one meal from it.

 Now that we’ve talked about how easy it is to put together this smoked salmon casserole, let’s talk about what’s in the gluten-free breakfast casserole.
 First up, of course, are those incredible eggs.

-Each serving of this breakfast egg casserole recipe contains two large eggs.
+Each serving of this crustless salmon quiche contains two large eggs.

 One large egg is just 70 calories yet boasts 6 grams of protein and is a good or excellent source of eight essential nutrients, including choline—plus the carotenoids lutein and zeaxanthin.

 If all those nutrients I just listed are new to you, let’s backtrack for a sec.
 They’re all important for brain health and some are just starting to gain the traction they deserve.